 Monte Carlo simulations involve the creation of a computer-based model into which the variabilities and interrelationships between random variables are entered.
-A spread of results is obtained when the model is run many times – 100s or 1000s.
+A spread of results is obtained when the model is run many times – hundreds or thousands of times.
 The method is very useful when the number of random variables is too high making the analysis using ordinary methods very complex.

 In finance, we use Monte Carlo simulations to define potential risk.
 As an example, a mutual fund manager may use the method to manage assets and liabilities to try and establish any downward risk – the risk that liabilities will outgrow the assets leading to a loss.

 - Using random values extracted randomly from the distribution of the variables, simulate the cash flows repeatedly.
-100s or 1000s of simulations are usually performed.
+Hundreds or thousands of simulations are usually performed.

 - Record and order all the outputs and establish their probability distributions.